mit-crpg/OpenMOC/docs/source/usersguide/install.rst

 Compiles with debugging symbols and information by including the :envvar:`-g` compile flag.

+.. option:: --sanitizer-mode

+Compiles with ASan, an address sanitizer developped by Google that detects memory corruption bugs.
+Compatible with GCC and Clang.

 .. option:: --profile-mode

 Compiles with profiling information by including the :envvar:`-p` compile flag.

 .. option:: --with-ccache